-Police investigating report of woman with gun at hospital
+Police find no evidence of threat at hospital after reports

-MEDINA, Ohio (AP) — Police in Ohio say they are searching a hospital after receiving reports about a woman with a gun threatening people.
+MEDINA, Ohio (AP) — Police in Ohio say they found no signs of anyone with a gun at a hospital after reports of an active shooter led to a lockdown.

+Police in Medina (meh-DYE’-nuh) say they searched the hospital floor by floor Tuesday afternoon before allowing it to reopen.

+Officers rushed to the Cleveland Clinic Medina Hospital after police they got reports about a woman with a gun threatening people.

 Most Read Nation & World Stories